kuwayama1971/BrowserAppBase/README.md

 # BrowserAppBase

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/browser_app_base`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Windows and Linux browser-based desktop application templates.

-Windows and Linux browser-based desktop application templates
+You need a Chrome browser to run it.

 ## Installation